What is personal property insurance?

 Most policies will only cover these items for between $1,000 and $2,500.
 You'll find these exclusions in your policy under Section I, Personal Property, Special Limits of Liability.

-For example, if a ring is insured for its $15,000 appraised value, the insurer pays $15,000 if it's stolen or lost -- with no deduction for depreciation and no deductible.
+• Coverage is based on a "value loss settlement."
+This means that unless the cause of the loss is specifically excluded in your coverage, the insurer pays the value loss settlement amount in full.
+For example, if a ring is insured for its $15,000 appraised value, the insurer pays $15,000 if it's stolen or lost -- with no depreciation deduction and no deductible.

 Expert Advice